Healthcare Reimbursement and Financing

 Medicare Advantage Enrollment

-The MHA recently expanded its analysis of enrollment data to reflect Medicare and Medicaid enrollment as a percentage of each county’s total population and the split for Medicare and Medicaid between fee-for-service and managed care organizations.
-Statewide, nearly 22% of the total population is enrolled in Medicare and 32% enrolled in Medicaid.
+The MHA recently updated its analysis of Medicaid and Medicare enrollment based on June 2025 data.
+The analysis includes program enrollment as a percentage of each county’s total population and the split between fee-for-service and managed care organizations.
+More than 26% of Michigan’s total population is enrolled in Medicaid and 23% is enrolled in Medicare.